 Florida school shooting timeline

-Hundreds of students were calmly filing out of Marjory Stoneman Douglas High School in Parkland, Florida, as fire alarms rang out around 3 p.m.
-Wednesday when a gunman opened fire with a semi-automatic AR-15 assault rifle.
+A gunman set off fire alarms at a Florida high school Wednesday afternoon, luring hundreds of students out of their classrooms so he could open fire with a semi-automatic AR-15 assault rifle.

-The shooting suspect, identified as 19-year-old Nikolas Cruz, hid in the crowd as authorities were evacuating students and faculty, escaping to Coral Springs, Florida, located a few miles from the school.
+After firing several rounds, the shooting suspect, identified as 19-year-old Nikolas Cruz, dropped his weapon and hid among the crowd as authorities evacuated students and faculty members from Marjory Stoneman Douglas High School in Parkland, Florida.

-About an hour after the attack, police captured Cruz.
+Police captured Cruz over an hour later in Coral Springs, located about a mile away.
 He was taken to a local hospital and then released into police custody.

 At least 17 people were killed and several others were wounded in the shooting, officials said.
-Cruz, was charged Thursday with 17 counts of premeditated murder.
+Cruz was charged Thursday with 17 counts of premeditated murder.

 Below is a timeline of events that detail how the shooting unfolded.